-- Made sure I didn’t change the 4th setting (bottom inset) in my registration marks window.
+- I verified that I hadn’t changed the bottom inset in my registration marks window.

-And then I came across a Silhouette game changer!
+And then I came across a simple registration game changer!
 And it works!
 Every.
 Single.
 Time!

-Let me start by explaining why this is happening.
+Let’s first start by understanding why this is happening.

-When you apply registration marks in Silhouette Studio before printing, it aligns your Silhouette and tells it exactly where to cut.
+When you apply registration marks in Silhouette Studio so that you can print and cut your designs, it aligns your Silhouette and tells it exactly where to cut.

 Since you made these adjustments, you now have to show your machine where the new registration marks are.